 Cibophobia?
 You don’t need to live with it anymore.
 Hypnotherapy could help you.

 I’m sorry you have to be here.
 Eating should be such a simple matter but for a good number of people it can become quite a nightmare.
 I meet so many people for whom food is a chore.
 Fruit and vegetables are an impossible challenge.
 Meals out are problematic at best and avoided where possible.
+For some people the very thought of eating out in public can bring on anxiety.
+You’re far from alone.
+I see plenty of people for this and use hypnotherapy for cibophobia in Reading, Oxford and elsewhere on a regular basis.

 Perhaps you almost choked to death as a child and your brain responded by closing you off to all but a limited selection of foods.
 This might have happened more recently.
 I’ve worked with plenty of people who had a choking incident as children.
 They were all terrified of eating and drinking thereafter.
 They aren’t anymore.
 Hypnotherapy proved to be the solution.
+Other people became ill at around the time of being weaned and earned to connect food with fear, retreating and limiting themselves to a limited range of food types.

 Perhaps it’s related to a childhood illness